-What initially anticipated as, just a walk in the woods -turned out to be the "Time of my Life".
+What was initially anticipated as, just a walk in the woods, turned out to be one of the most spectacular "Time of my Life".
 Life is full of surprises...!!!

+Who can resist such a view?
+I can climb a 100 mountains for a single minute or the pleasure of such a prospect.
 Looks like coming straight out of a romantic movie "Dying a thousand deaths for a moment of lifetime with her".
-I too fall in love, with the mother nature.
+I too fall in love, with the Mother Nature.
 Nature gave us all, it had in reserves.
 We humans should preserve it so that our kids too get a glance of all the wonders, the way we got from our Ancestors.

 By the time I started to return - Soft snow had started to harden.
 This was the time, I realised why it is said that coming down is riskier than climbing up the mountains.
 Walking was giving way to slipping, sliding and lots of fun.
 Even the best batsmen sometimes get out on Zero, I too finally slipped at one point.
 However the soft snow provided the best cushion, I could have ever thought of.

 As usual I made some friends too.
 I met him during my climb and later when I was returning.
 Apart from meeting a new person, the fact more satisfying was we both worked for same company.
 Washing the feet after a long is a heavenly experience and takes away all the tiredness.
 However I did not got the privilege of indulging in such a thing as I did not had spare socks...sometimes coming with complete kits is advantageous too.

 By the time I came back, I realised the risks I took, but felt proud of my achievement.
 So a pat on my back.
 I can feel the difference in my fitness levels from the last trekking I did in India.
 I am getting better...

 I am searching for another mountain in and around Seoul for expedition next weekend.
 By the time this article is published, I would have surely climbed another.